News / Pricing Your Hatchlings: How to Set Prices That...

 Before you list anything, spend time on MorphMarket studying comparable animals.

-- Same morph/gene combination
+- Same morph and gene combination

 - Same sex (males often sell for less than females)